 When can I expect my order to be delivered?

-Since the ice cream is made to order, delivery usually takes 2 – 3 working days.
+Since the ice cream is made to order, delivery usually takes up to 2 working days.
 A mobile text will be sent to the purchaser to make arrangement for delivery.

 How much is the delivery charge?